 From Christmas decorations to enamel mugs (perfect for camping too!), Go Your Own Way’s outdoor adventure homeware features mountain designs that are designed and handmade in the Lake District.
 If your loved one has a favourite UK peak then something from here would be a great gift.

 A tried and tested Christmas present for anyone who likes travelling overseas.
 There are hundreds of thousands of designs of passport covers to suit every taste and budget.
 I love this Mulberry passport cover as a special treat or there are lots of different designs and options for personalisation on Etsy.

 I got a laundry bag a couple of years ago and it was an absolute game changer for keeping the underwear and swimwear that you’ve already worn separate from your clean clothes.
 I love these ones from Yvonne Ellen.

 View this post on Instagram

 I don’t have any packing cubes but I’m dying to try them as I’ve heard lots of people raving about them.
-They’re perfect for any backpacking friends as they make it really easy to find the items that you’re looking for.
+They’re perfect for any backpacking friends as they make it really easy to find the items that you’re looking for and for staying organised as you move from hotel to hotel.
 The Eagle Creek Pack-It cubes are great quality.

 If you know someone who’s planning to travel to somewhere tropical, Zap-It! could be a great stocking filler.
 Zap-It! delivers a low electrical pulse to the area to stop the itching from pesky mozzie bites.